chadm9/Filet-Minion/README.md

 ## Code Example

-The following code snippet demonstrates the handling of basic user inputs form the keyboard.
+The following code snippet demonstrates the handling of basic user inputs from the keyboard.

 ```Python